shawlu95/redis-masterclass/readme.md

 - Use `:` to separate entity: `item:18`, `users:45`
 - Use `#` before unique ID: `item#18`, `users#45:posts#16`
 - use `#` before url: `pagecache#/about`, `pagecache#/contact`
+- if id is in key, don't store id in hash

 ---